 Now, rearrange the birdhouses and LEDs until you assemble your favorite scene.

-And that's it!
-Easy, spooky, and mess-free...the parent's preferred Halloween DIY!
-(Looking for a last-minute LED costume?
-Check out our low-cost, quick-to-create Tech-o-Lantern.)
+Easy, spooky, and mess-free, aka a parent's ideal DIY!
+If you're also on the lookout for a last-minute costume, check out our low-cost, quick-to-create Tech-o-Lantern.